flxbl-io/docs-sfp/analysing-a-project/overview.md

 | From         | January 25 |                 |

 \
 The project analysis command helps you analyze your Salesforce project for potential issues and provides detailed reports in various formats.
-This command is particularly useful for identifying  issues such as duplicate components, hardcoding of environment  configuration metadata and so fort the
+This command is particularly useful for identifying issues such as duplicate components, compliance violations, hardcoded IDs and URLs, and other code quality concerns.

 ### Usage